daniel-furman/sft-demos/README.md

 * See the `./runs` folder for the raw results from each sft experiment.
 * See the `./inf_tests` folder for runtime tests on different models.

+**NB** The scripts here perform full-parameter sft (updates all weights in the network).
+However, there are other options, such as parameter-efficient finetuning (see HuggingFace's [peft](https://github.com/huggingface/peft)).

-## Base models and datasets employed
+## Base models and datasets

-In this repo, we finetune the following base models on various instruction-following datasets.
+In this repo, we finetune the following base models.
 Each is open-source and licensed for commercial use.

 * [MPT-7B](https://huggingface.co/mosaicml/mpt-7b) (Apache 2.0)